z3y/VRCMarker/README.md

 ### How to use
-- Import to unity
+- Import into Unity
-- Drag the Pen Prefabs in your scene
+- Drag the Marker Prefab in your scene
 - Adjust settings